|

 about the Sprint Prepaid Wireless Strategy:

-- Both Boost and Virgin will offer smartphones in their
+- Both Boost and Virgin offer smartphones in their

 handset lineups, however, Virgin is expected to carry the higher end

-cost you $10 more than the same features on Boost (at least at the time
+cost $10 more than the same features on Boost.

-(per minute) plans, while Boost still offers its PAYG plan.
+(per minute) plans, while Boost continued to offer its PAYG plan.

-Note that Boost also appears to have discontinued offerings
+Note that Boost also discontinued its daily plan

 My Two Cents About the